-You might be able to get more time, or more knowledge, but if it doesn't add to the quality of your lives together, you might regret it.
+You might be able to get more time or more knowledge, but if it doesn't add to the quality of your lives together, you might regret it.

 2. Do the Quality of Life Check-List

-Think about ways to improve these issues for your dog, and ask your vet for advice:
+So think about ways to improve these issues for your dog, and ask your vet for advice:

 - How much pain is your dog in?

-- Can he breathe normally?
+- Can the dog breathe normally?

-- Can he see and hear normally?
+- Can the dog see and hear normally?

 - Are hygiene and grooming needs being met?

-- Does he seem comfortable and content?
+- Does the dog seem comfortable and content?

 - Are you both able to sleep?
 Is the dog sleeping all the time?